Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 36 active stops operating in Girraween, offering a mix of bus services.
-These stops are served by 35 unique routes, collectively providing 1,776 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 143 meters from the nearest stop.
+Public transport analysis shows that Girraween has 36 active transport stops, all of which are bus stops.
+These stops are served by 35 different routes, together providing 1776 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 143 meters from the nearest stop.
+Most residents commute outward due to Girraween's predominantly residential nature.
+Cars remain the primary mode of transport at 72%, while trains are used by 20% of residents.
+On average, there is 1.1 vehicle per dwelling in Girraween.

-Service frequency averages 253 trips per day across all routes, equating to approximately 49 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents work from home, with 52%.
+Service frequency averages 253 trips daily across all routes, equating to approximately 49 weekly trips per stop.

 Frequently Asked Questions - Transport